Algorithmic Collective Action in Machine Learning: Collective action in classification

 Therefore, in order to achieve success it suffices to have a collective size proportional to the uniqueness of the signal and the suboptimality of $y^*$ on the signal set, as long as these parameters are sufficiently small relative to the target error rate $1-S^*$.
 This suggests that planting signals that are exceedingly ``rare'' under the base distribution can be done successfully by small collectives--- a property of feature--label strategies that we empirically validate in Section~\ref{sec:exps}.

 In the next result we consider feature-only strategies.
-An impediment to the success of such strategies is the situation where two likelihoods $\cP_0(x|y)$ and $\cP_0(x|y')$ for distinct labels $y\ne y'$ have no overlapping support.
-In this case, there is no reason to expect that planting a signal in one class has any effect on the other class.
+An impediment to the success of such strategies is the situation where there is overwhelmingly strong signal about a label $y\neq y^*$ in the base distribution and hence little label uncertainty.
 This is the reason why we make one additional assumption that there exists a number $p>0$ such that $\cP_0(y^*|x)\ge p$ for all $x\in\cX$.

 \paragraph{Feature-only signal strategy.} We define the feature-only signal strategy as